iodepo/odis-arch/book/thematics/depth/index.md

 on depth.

+> Note that the term "resource" is used here to mean any digital asset, such as a dataset, software code, applications, etc

 ## Scope

 The goal is to provide guidance to publishers of metadata records focused on the representation of